-101. The Uniform Code for the Abatement of Dangerous Buildings, 1997 Edition, published by the International Conference of Building Officials, 5360 South Workman Mill Road, Whittier, California 90601, is hereby adopted and is made a part of this Code by reference with the same force and effect as if fully set forth herein, subject to the amendments set forth in Article 9 of this Code and, as adopted, will be referred to herein as the Dangerous Buildings Code.
+101. That code known as the "e_Uniform Code for the Abatement of Dangerous Buildings," 1997 Edition, promulgated and published by the International Conference of Building Officials, 5360 South Workman Mill Road, Whittier, California 90601, the purpose of which, among other things, is to protect the public health and safety as set out in Section 102 of this Code, is hereby adopted and emacted as the Code for Abatement of Dangerous Buildings in the County and is made a part of this Code by reference with the same force and effect as if fully set forth herein, subject to the amendments set forth in Article 9 of this Code and, as adopted, with specific modifications as indicated below.
+This Code-will be referred to herein as the Dangerous Buildings Code.

 102. Refer to Article 2, Chapter 1, Sec.
-101.10 in this Code for an explanation of the section numbering and cross-referencing system used for the amendments Ventura County amendments to the Dangerous Buildings Code are found in Article 9 of this Code.
+101-23101.10 in this Code for an explanation of the section numbering and cross-referencing system used for the amendments Ventura County amendments to the Dangerous Buildings Code are found in Article 9 of this Code.

-CHAPTER 9 - ADOPTION OF THE CALIFORNIA EXISTING BUILDING CODE (CEBC)
+CHAPTER 9 - ADOPTION OF APPENDIX CHAPTER A1 OF THE CALIFORNIA EXISTING BUILDING CODE (CEBC)